-Since elephants spend so much of their day eating, they spend a lot of time pooping too.
+Since elephants spend so much of their day eating, they also spend a lot of time pooping.
 An elephant can poop 12-15 times a day all that poop can add up to 300 pounds a day!

 Eating all that food can make an elephant thirsty.
 Elephants can drink between 40-50 gallons of water every day.
 Elephants dig up the ground in search of water.

 Elephants travel in herds.
 A herd is like a family unit and is made up of 8 to 30 elephants.
-Elephant herds are led by females.
+Females lead elephant herds.
 The leader of the herd is called a matriarch.
 The matriarch is the oldest female in the group.
 The matriarch is in charge of finding water and food for the herd.

 A mother elephant is pregnant with her baby for 22 months.

-Calves will suck on its trunk just like some babies suck their fingers or thumbs.
+Calves will suck on their trunk just like some babies suck their fingers or thumbs.

 When they are born, they start drinking milk from their mother.
-A calf will only have its mother’s milk for the first couple of months of life.
+A calf will only have its mother’s milk for the first few months.
 After a couple of months, they will start to eat plants.
-This is similar to a human baby who also only drinks milk from their mother or formula for their first couple of months, then they will start eating baby food.
+This is similar to a human baby who also only drinks milk from their mother or formula for their first couple of months; then, they will start eating baby food.